FeTaX2: A ferrimagnetic quantum anomalous Hall insulator

-Substituting Se with isovalent chalcogen atoms S or Te generates similar band structure and preserves the overall band topology and Chern number, as illustrated in Figures~\ref{fig2}(a-c) and~\ref{fig2}(g-i).
+The partial filling of high-Chern-number bands could lead to new topological states with exotic elementary excitations~\cite{barkeshli2012}.
+Substituting Se with isovalent chalcogen atoms S or Te generates similar band structures and preserves the overall band topology and Chern number, as illustrated in Figures~\ref{fig2}(a-c) and~\ref{fig2}(g-i).
 Notably, the Dirac gap $E_g^D$ increases from S to Te, reflecting the enhancement of SOC strength with heavier chalcogen elements.

 The topological gap in FeTa$X_2$ exhibits a strong dependence on the spin orientation.
 As the magnetization direction rotates from $+z$ to $+x$, and subsequently to $-z$, the bulk gap closes and reopens, signaling two topological phase transitions—from $\mathcal{C}=-2$ to $\mathcal{C}=0$, and then to $\mathcal{C}=+2$ [Fig.~\ref{fig3}(b)].
 Quantitatively, the gap follows an approximate relation $E_g\propto S \cos(\theta)\approx \langle S_z \rangle$, indicating that the topological gap is predominantly governed by the out-of-plane spin component $\langle S_z \rangle$ of the Ta atoms via SOC.
 We point out that the large topological gap of the ground state still holds in the presence of magnon excitation, which is ensured by the large MAE~\cite{supple}.
 The significant thermal spin fluctuation will decrease $\langle S_z \rangle$ and the topological gap dramatically only when temperature is close to $T_c$.